kwalker93/Tile_Game/Bomberman/Bomberman/ReadMe.md

 	unit class include what type of unit it is, its attack power, its health, when it takes damage, or its position in the Game.
 Unit class will decide if the unit will also remove an action point from the player once moved.

-Collision Manager Class –
+Collision Manager Class â€“
 	Manages all the collisions in the game between our game object.

-TileDescParser Class –
+TileDescParser Class â€“
 	Reads in a txt file that will have certain values that will affect the Game level and the game itself.

-Player class –
+Player class â€“
-	The Player class is in control of their unit’s movements and attacks in the game.
-The player class will also only affect the unit selected by the player’s computer mouse.
+	The Player class is in control of their unitâ€™s movements and attacks in the game.
+The player class will also only affect the unit selected by the playerâ€™s computer mouse.
 The player class also controls the collisions by the units in the game and will determine if the units are able to move to a certain location.

-TiledBackGround Class –
+TiledBackGround Class â€“
 	Generates a tile background that is formatted to be able to be drowned in the game.

-GameUI Class –
+GameUI Class â€“
-	will have control over what the player User Interface and will display the selected unit’s stats.
+	will have control over what the player User Interface and will display the selected unitâ€™s stats.
 	It will also display the movement points the player has remaining before the players turn is over.

 ========================================================================